NOTICE: Harsh language ahead!

 Aya frowns, raises her camera, and coldly says "we understand.
 Please don't hold it against us after we beat the living hell out of you and your liberated dolls."

-The poisonous girl smiles, opens her mouth as a creepy hiss escapes her crescent-shaped lips, and without moving a single muscle, she hisses "then pleasssse, don't hold it againssst meee for turninnn your bodiesss to burning heaps of poison ashhhh.
+The poisonous girl smiles, opens her mouth as a creepy hiss escapes her crescent-shaped lips, and without moving a single muscle, she hisses "then pleasssse, don't hold it againssst meee for turninnn your bodiesss to burning heaps of poisonous ashhhh.
 After all, it isss what Master commandsss."

 In that very instant, the tengu takes her maple fan from her back and swings it in a wide arc in front and above herself and Satori, cutting at least fifteen of those possessed dolls in half, and releasing the ghoulish, flaming-green, formless spirits from within.